eArmada8/kuro_mdl_tool/README.md

 ### kuro_merge_model_into_animations.py
 Double click the python script to run, and it will attempt to merge each animation it finds with its base model.
 Animations are detected as .glb (or .gltf) files with underscores in their names, and the base model is the prefix before the first underscore.
 For example, if it finds chr5001_mot_walk.glb, it will attempt to merge into it chr5001.glb.
 The original animation will be overwritten with the merged animation.
 This tool only supports translation, rotation and scale animation channels.

+*Note that it will assume that the model is the .glb with the basename.
+If you want to merge into a costume, such as chr5001_c03.glb for example, rename that file to the basename first (e.g. rename chr5001_c03.glb to chr5001.glb).

 There are no command line options.

 ### kuro_mdl_import_animation.py